mcbride249/Amazon_Vine_Analysis/README.md

 ##**2.
 How many Vine reviews were 5 stars?**

-There were a total of 21,061, 5 star reviews consisting of both Vine and non-Vine 5 star reviews.
-There was a total of 56 Vine (paid) 5 star reviews and a total of 21,061 non-Vine (unpaid) 5 star reviews.
+-There were a total of 21,061, 5 star reviews consisting of both Vine and non-Vine 5 star reviews.
+-There was a total of 56 Vine (paid) 5 star reviews.
+-There was a total of 21,061 non-Vine (unpaid) 5 star reviews.

 ![Deliverable 3 - Total Paid 5 Star Reviews](https://user-images.githubusercontent.com/92111396/154817980-8586f7d7-b472-4aa1-8b7c-d24e087ee34a.png)
 https://github.com/mcbride249/Amazon_Vine_Analysis/blob/main/Images/Deliverable%203%20-%20Total%20Paid%205%20Star%20Reviews.png